Jahia/content-integrity/README.md

     }

 The most convenient way is to extend `AbstractContentIntegrityCheck`.
-Then you will overwrite `checkIntegrityBeforeChildren(JCRNodeWrapper node)` and/or `checkIntegrityAfterChildren(JCRNodeWrapper node)`.
+Then you will want to overwrite `checkIntegrityBeforeChildren(JCRNodeWrapper node)` and/or `checkIntegrityAfterChildren(JCRNodeWrapper node)`.

-Most of the time, you will implement implement `checkIntegrityBeforeChildren`.
+Most of the time, you will implement `checkIntegrityBeforeChildren`.
 Implement `checkIntegrityAfterChildren` when you need to test the integrity of a node after having tested the integrity of its subtree.

 If one (or several) integrity error is detected on the scanned node, return an instance of `ContentIntegrityErrorList`, `null` otherwise.